-Looking for the perfect gift for your children or grandchildren?
-Instead of giving cash or the latest gadget, try giving a financial gift.
-These gifts will help your loved ones to develop valuable money skills that will last them a lifetime.
+Looking for perfect gift for your children or grandchildren?
+Instead of giving them cash or the latest gadget, try giving a financial gift.
+These gifts will help the next generation develop valuable money skills that will last long into the future.

-Giving shares in a mutual fund can be an excellent way to educate your loved ones about investing.
+Giving shares in a mutual fund can be an excellent way to educate your children about investing.
 Some funds offer a great opportunity for young investors to learn about the market by providing materials that help youngsters learn about the stock market.
 Age-appropriate newsletters and reports explain business and investment concepts.
 They also get the thrill of watching their money (hopefully) grow over time and can learn to appreciate the power of compound interest.
 (Here are a few helpful tips on picking the right mutual fund.)

 Individual shares of stock:

 You can use any of the popular “direct stock purchase” sites to buy individual shares of stock for your family.
-Consider purchasing stock in a favorite clothing, toy, or computer company that will be familiar to budding investors.
+Consider purchasing stock in a child’s favorite clothing, toy, or computer company that will be familiar to budding investors.
 Better yet, invite them to pick which companies they want to invest in!
 Many online sites, including ETrade.com, have lower minimum investments than buying stock directly from the company, and much lower commissions than even discount brokers.

 US savings bonds:

 Don’t forget US savings bonds, either the old-fashioned Series EE bonds or Series I bonds, whose interest rates change every six months to keep up with inflation.
-You can purchase them online at treasurydirect.gov or at your local financial institution.
-Remember: the interest is up to 100% tax free when used for college, if your income is less than $ 106,650, but to get the tax advantages of these bonds for college financing, you must buy them in your name, not the child’s.
+You can purchase them online at TreasuryDirect.gov or at your local financial institution.
+Remember: the interest is up to 100% tax free when used for college, if your income is below a certain about.
+To get the tax advantages of these bonds for college financing, you must buy them in your name, not the child’s.
 (Here’s a great article on Bonds and Stocks.)